heal-research/symbolicregression.github.io/index.markdown

         <div class=row>
             <div class="col-lg-5 col-md-12">
                 <p class="text-justify">
-                    Symbolic regression is a supervised learning task where the goal is to find equations that fit data (equation learning).
-Symbolic regression models allow to predict one or multiple variables from known variables.
+                    The goal of symbolic regression is finding equations that fit data (equation learning).
 In contrast to other regression methods, the task is not only to identify fitting parameter values for a fixed equation structure, but instead to find the complete equation including fitting parameter values.
                     <br/>
                     Symbolic regression was coined by <a href="https://genetic-programming.org/">John Koza</a> in the context of <a href="https://geneticprogramming.com/">genetic programming</a> (GP).
 GP is an evolutionary algorithm for symbolic regression.
 It manages a set of equations (population) and recombines parts from well-fitting equations to produce new equations.
 This processes is repeated over many generations to produce better and better solutions starting from a set of random equations.
                 </p>